wger-project/wger/docs/gym.rst

 Gym admnistration
 =================

-wger has basic support for gym management.
+wger has support for gym and member management, allowing e.g. trainers to follow the progress of their athletes and for the gym managers to keep track of the member's contracts.

+It is possible to manage a single or different ones with one instance of wger.
+If the installation is used for a single gym only, you can set the default gym in the global configuration options in the gym list.
+This will update all existing users as well as newly registered ones so they belong to that gym.

 There are 3 groups used for the different administrative roles:

 * **general manager:** Can manage (add, edit, delete) the different gyms for the installation as well as add gym managers, trainers and member, but is not